 - the biology of neurons

 These examples are merely a sample and are based on previous years.
 Topics may change based on the curriculum chosen by the department in any given year.

-Aside from the study of specific content, students will learn to improve their academic writing, learning to shape arguments and developing an academic writing style, whilst also improving their subject-specific vocabulary.
+Aside from the study of specific content, students will learn to shape arguments and develop an academic writing style, whilst also improving their subject-specific vocabulary.

 Students will experience a mixture of lectures, seminars, group work and independent study on this course.
 Lecture content is taught by staff of the University of St Andrews.